culvertsoft/mgen/README.md

 Development is a about a month from an initial beta release.

 Most of the core functionality is implemented and we've built about half the cross-language integration tests we want, but there are currently a few limitations:
- - We've not yet started on configuring test boxes for multiple dev platforms
+ - We've configured test boxes for all the platforms we want.
- - Our build scripts for C++ tests currently do not build with Visual Studio.
- - Documentation is somewhat lacking.
  - We're hoping to add parsers for xml schema, json schema and protocol buffers IDLs, but those are currently on the "nice-to-have-list"
+ - Documentation is lacking.

 ## Feature road map